hbc/NGS_Data_Analysis_Course/sessionV/lessons/03_peak_calling_spp.md

 **narrowPeak:**

 A narrowPeak (.narrowPeak) file is used by the ENCODE project to provide called peaks of signal enrichement based on pooled, normalized (interpreted) data.
-It is a BED 6+4 format, which means the first 6 columns of a BED file with 4 additional fields.
+It is a BED 6+4 format, which means the first 6 columns of a BED file with 4 additional fields:

+7. signalValue - Measurement of overall enrichment for the region
+8. pValue - Statistical significance (-log10)
+9. qValue - Statistical significance using false discovery rate (-log10)
+10. peak - Point-source called for this peak; 0-based offset from chromStart

 **WIG format:**